Rapptz/discord.py/docs/migrating.rst

 | ``Client.set_channel_permissions`` | :meth:`Client.edit_channel_permissions`   |
 +------------------------------------+-------------------------------------------+

-All the :class:`Permission` related attributes have been renamed and the `can_` prefix has been dropped.
+All the :class:`Permissions` related attributes have been renamed and the `can_` prefix has been dropped.
 So for example, ``can_manage_messages`` has become ``manage_messages``.

 .. _migrating-kwargs: